K3S/rpg-tutorial/part-3/02-chain-io.md

 Should show `Supplier NOPE999   not found`.
 (Notice the trailing spaces — `wk_suplCode` is `char(10)`, padded with spaces.
 A `%trim` in the message would clean that up, and you can add it as an extension below.)

-## CHAIN vs embedded SQL — when to use which

-You've now looked up a record two ways:

-- **Tutorial 1** — `exec sql select ... from PRODUCT where PR_PROD = :wk_productCode`
-- **Tutorial 2** — `chain wk_suplCode SUPPLIER supRec`

-Both do the same fundamental thing.
-Knowing when to reach for each is worth a few honest paragraphs.

-**CHAIN is simpler for pure "give me one record by key."** No preprocessor step, no SQLSTATE to check, no host variables.
-Also: compile is faster (no CRTSQLRPGI), and the runtime is marginally faster because there's no SQL plan.

-**Embedded SQL is better when you need anything else.** Joining two tables, filtering by a non-key column, computing an aggregate, selecting only some columns, using a subquery — CHAIN can't do any of that.
-CHAIN also can't handle "give me all the matching records" — for that you'd need `SETLL` + `READE` (covered in Tutorial 3) or a cursor (Tutorial 4).

-**Modern shops lean SQL.** Over the last decade, most new RPG code uses embedded SQL for almost everything, even simple lookups, because consistency is valuable.
-If every data access in your codebase is SQL, there's one mental model to keep in your head.
-The legacy code you'll inherit has plenty of CHAIN, so you need to read it — but when you're writing new code, SQL is usually the default.

-One situation where CHAIN genuinely wins: inside a tight loop where you're chaining on millions of records by key.
-The SQL overhead can matter at scale.
-That's a real but narrow case.
+## CHAIN in context

+You've now done a single-record lookup two ways — Tutorial 1 with embedded SQL, this tutorial with CHAIN.
+Both work.
+Both are fine for this specific case.

+Where CHAIN really earns its keep is the pattern Part 2 Chapter 6 described: **record-at-a-time work**.
+When you're going to read a record, examine it, possibly update it, and move on to the next one in a tight loop, CHAIN (and its loop-friendly cousins READ and READE in Tutorial 3) avoid the per-statement overhead that SQL carries.
+For one CHAIN, the difference is invisible.
+For tens of thousands in a batch loop, it's measurable — and that's where shops still reach for native I/O on purpose.

+For pure single-row lookup with no loop, like this tutorial, choose based on what's around it.
+If your program is already doing embedded SQL, use SQL for consistency.
+If it's a small, native-I/O-flavored program, use CHAIN.
+There's no wrong answer for the single-lookup case.

+The "wrong answer" emerges in batch loops — using SQL for record-at-a-time updates against thousands of records when CHAIN + UPDATE would be cleaner and faster.
+We'll see that pattern in Tutorial 3 and again in Tutorial 7.

 ## Try this

 **Clean up the "not found" message.** Use `%trim` to drop the trailing spaces from `wk_suplCode` so the message reads `Supplier NOPE999 not found` instead of `Supplier NOPE999    not found`.

 **Rewrite this tutorial using embedded SQL instead.** Create a second program, SUPINFO2, that does the same thing using SQLRPGLE and `exec sql select into`.
 Compare line counts.
 Compare readability.
-Which one do you prefer?
+For a single-row lookup like this, neither is dramatically better — pick what feels right.

 **Show the PRODUCT count.** After finding the supplier, do a second lookup — this time with embedded SQL — for `SELECT COUNT(*) FROM PRODUCT WHERE PR_SUPL = :wk_suplCode AND PR_ACTIVE = 'Y'`.
 Display "Active products: N" as an additional line.
-You'll need to change the file type back to SQLRPGLE to do this, which is itself a useful exercise in "when does a program become SQL."
+You'll need to change the file type to SQLRPGLE to do this.
+This is a perfect example of mixing the tools — the lookup stays as RLA, the aggregate uses SQL because *aggregating across a set* is what SQL is for.
+Same program, both tools, each doing what it does best.

 **What happens if SUPPLIER isn't in your library list?** Remove it from your library list (temporarily) and try running SUPINFO again.
 What error do you get?
 This is worth doing once — it's a common production issue, and knowing what the failure mode looks like means you'll recognize it fast.

 ## What's next

 You've now done random-access reads two ways.
 Next up: sequential reading — walking through every record in a file, one at a time.
-That's Tutorial 3.
+That's Tutorial 3, and it's where the speed advantage of native I/O really starts to show.

 Next: [Tutorial 3: Sequential Reading with SETLL and READ]({% link part-3/03-sequential-read.md %}).